-You've heard that LED lighting uses a lot less electricity, lasts a whole lot longer, and puts out brighter light.
-You have fluorescent tube lights in your home or business already, and you're wondering if you can pop LED tubes in these fixtures or if you'll need to change out the fixtures for something designed for LED.
+You have fluorescent troffers or strip fixtures already, and you're wondering if you can just pop LED tubes in them or if you'll need to change out the fixtures for something designed for LED.

-Good news!
-You can use LED tubes in your existing fixtures!
-But first you need to understand the different kinds of LED tubes.
+Good news: You can absolutely use LED tubes in your existing fixtures!
+But first you need to understand the different types of LED tubes.

-There are two basic types on the market right now: direct drop-in replacements and the more common (and less expensive) retrofit LED tubes.
-Let's take a look at both.
+There are two basic types on the market right now: "ballast compatible" LED tubes and "ballast bypass" LED fluorescent replacements.
+Let's take a quick look at both.

-When you purchase your tubes, they'll come with an installation instruction sheet that will walk you through the installation with diagrams, and you should make sure to follow those instructions, but the basic gist of upgrading your fluorescent fixture to run LED tubes is this:
+When you purchase your tubes, they'll come with an installation instruction sheet with diagrams, but the basic gist of upgrading a fluorescent fixture to run LED tubes is this:

 - After turning off the power, remove the fluorescent tubes and open the fixture.